 - A magnificent setting on a remote hilltop amongst north Africa’s highest mountains; from the panoramic roof terrace you look down on 3 valleys fringed with green orchards and earth-coloured hamlets

 - An ideal base for hikes of all levels in the High Atlas, from a fully inclusive, flexible and tailor-made gentle 5-night package to the 2-day ascent of Toubkal itself

 - We applaud the cultural sensitivity with which it's run - it employs locals, funds the Village Association and has won a Green Globe for sustainable tourism

-- It offers a huge variety of accommodation options, from budget dorms and ensuite rooms to a self-contained house for 6, perfect for a family
+- It offers a variety of accommodation options, from ensuite rooms to a self-contained house for 6, perfect for a family

 - Hikers have exclusive access to their Azzaden Trekking Lodge, reached by a half- or full day's hike from the kasbah - the comfiest mountain refuge imaginable, with excellent beds and ensuite bathrooms